ViacomInc/data-point/packages/data-point/README.md

 A Collection entity enables you to operate over an array.
 Its API provides basic reducers to manipulate the elements in the array.

 To prevent unexpected results, a **Collection** can only return arrays.
-If a collection resolves to a different type, it will throw an eror.
+If a collection resolves to a different type, it will throw an error.
 This type check occurs *before* the value is passed to the (optional) `outputType` reducer.

 **IMPORTANT:** Keep in mind that in DataPoint, **all** operations are asynchronous.
 If your operations do NOT need to be asynchronous, iterating over a large array might result in slower execution.
 In such cases, consider using a function reducer where you can implement a synchronous solution.